yikaus/vultrcli/README.rst

 vucli 0.0.1 (Vultr cloud server CLI tool)
 ======================

-vucli is a CLI tool to manage Vultr VPS vucli invoked Vultr public REST service , see details https://www.vultr.com/api/
+vucli is a CLI tool to manage Vultr VPS ,it invoked Vultr public REST service , see details https://www.vultr.com/api/

+all functions are in single py file , you can also directly copy the code and run it .

 .. contents::